 The Consolidated Appropriations Act was signed into law on December 21, 2020 and allowed for organizations to apply for a second PPP Loan.
 The Organization obtained another PPP loan for \$35,000 on February 12, 2021.
-The portion of loan proceeds that is spent on qualified payroll costs and operational expenses will be forgiven.
+All loan proceeds spent on qualified payroll costs and operational expenses were forgiven on September 17, 2021.